apache/opennlp/dev/README-hunspell-dictionaries.md

 ## What the engine supports

 The engine applies `PFX` and `SFX` rules with strip strings and character-class conditions.
 It supports a prefix and suffix cross-product, a double suffix sequence connected by continuation classes, rules that add and strip no material both on their own and in continuation paths, file-wide `FLAG` modes, file-wide `AF` aliases, and the `SET` encoding declaration.
-Numeric flags range from 1 through 65000.
+Numeric flags range from 1 through 65535, the full range the reference accepts.
 A number sign starts a comment at the beginning of a line or after the fields a directive consumes; elsewhere it is an ordinary value, so `BREAK #`, `NEEDAFFIX #`, and affix material consisting of `#` load as written.

 `COMPLEXPREFIXES` selects 2 prefix levels and 1 suffix level instead of 1 prefix and 2 suffixes. `ICONV` and `OCONV` use longest-match conversions;